rpdearden/rpdearden.github.io/aboutme.md

 title: About me
 subtitle: A palaeoichthyological postdoc
 ---
 I am currently a postdoc at the University of Birmingham, working on a project looking at early ray finned fish evolution.
-Until recently I am a postdoctoral research fellow at the Naturalis Biodiversity Center, which is the Dutch national natural history museum in Leiden.
+Until recently I was a postdoctoral research fellow at the Naturalis Biodiversity Center, which is the Dutch national natural history museum in Leiden.
 I was funded there by a Marie Skłodowska-Curie postdoctoral fellowship [DEADSharks: divergence times, evolution, and anatomy deciphered in early Sharks](https://cordis.europa.eu/project/id/101062426).

 ![Me](/assets/img/Goblin_hole.jpg)